Charles Village, Baltimore: Transportation

 MTA Maryland's Route 11 and Route 3 buses are the two major mass transportation options in Charles Village, while Route 8 runs down Greenmount Avenue, just to the East of the neighborhood; all three lines eventually converge in the northern suburb of Towson.
 Route 61 and Route 64 buses, which are weekday-only buses intended primarily for commuters, also travel through the area.
 As of October 2015, the Charm City Circulator now serves Charles Village on St. Paul St. and Charles St. through 33rd St. Charles Village is not served by either of Baltimore's rapid transit systems.
+The silver line and Bus 95 also run Downton on St. Paul St. and uptown on North Charles St. The line reaches Morgan State University in the north and Curtis Bay in the south.
+Bus 51 runs Downtown on Maryland Ave.

+The neighborhood also has the Johns Hopkins Shuttle which runs from the Homewood campus to the Johns Hopkins Hospital in East Baltimore.
+The shuttle primarily serves students and faculty at the university.

 Charles and Saint Paul Streets, two one-way streets that together comprise one of central Baltimore's main north–south corridors, pass through the middle of Charles Village, and are both signed as Maryland Route 139; two other major corridors, Howard Street and Greenmount Avenue, bound the neighborhood on the west and east, respectively.
 The area is also only a short drive from the Jones Falls Expressway (I-83).